-Anyways, just a few days after the election (Nov.
-18, 1868), Ohio's original Lunatic Asylum, on Columbus's east side, burned to the ground.
-Luckily the fire happened during the only two hours per week that the inmates were gathered in the building's front hall for "social time."
+On November 18, 1868, just days after Hayes and Grant were elected, Ohio's first Lunatic Asylum (on Columbus's east side) burned to the ground.
+Luckily the fire occurred during the only two hours per week that the lunatics were permitted to gather in the building's front hall for "Social Time."

 The fire started in the rear of the building, behind the small lady's ward.
 So almost everyone escaped unscathed.
 However, the asylum's seven female inmates perished.

-The ladies preferred remaining locked up over being molested by three hundred certified male lunatics, during social time.
+They chose to remain locked up in their ward over being molested and raped by three hundred crazy males during social time.